+8. Maintain healthy habits.
+Your willpower to make wise food choices, maintain your exercise routine and ensure ample, quality sleep is tested at this time of year more than any other.
 From holiday parties to coffee shops offering seasonal specialty drinks, temptations seem to crop up everywhere you turn.
 Indulge!
 Enjoy!
 It’s all part of the season.
 But that doesn’t mean throwing in the towel on all the good habits you’ve developed throughout the year.
 Protect your immune system — and your energy levels — by taking extra good care of yourself during this time of year.

 Tweak your perspective on holiday “stress.”

+As you prepare for this year’s holidays, notice how your thoughts impact your moods and behaviors.
+Sometimes an increased awareness can be a powerful enough catalyst for change.
 In addition to modifying how you do things this year, is there any way to change patterns of thinking that no longer serve you?
 How can you shift your focus, so that you enjoy the holiday season to its fullest?

 Taking a proactive approach to this year’s holidays just might be the greatest gift you can yourself!
 Imagine the calm … Imagine the joy … Imagine a new kind of holiday this year.